FreeRADIUS/freeradius-server/doc/upgrade/README.md

 the network.
 The `send` sections send packets back to the network.
 The second name of the section is the *type* of the packet that is being received or sent.

+Note that for accounting, packets are also processed through an `accounting` section named after Acct-Status-Type.
+This process is similar to `authenticate` for `Access-Request` packets.
+The goal here is to allow a common pre-processing of accounting packets in the `recv Accounting-Request` packet, followed by type-specific processing in `accounting %{Acct-Status-Type}`.
+See sites-available/default for examples and more information.

 ## Proxying